Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/README.md

 ### Authenticate the client

 Interaction with Event Hubs starts with an instance of EventHubConsumerClient or EventHubProducerClient class.
-You need either the host name, SAS/AAD credential and event hub name to instantiate the client object or a connection string that consists of them.
+You need either the host name, SAS/AAD credential and event hub name or a connection string to instantiate the client object.

 **Create client from connection string:**